jito-labs/jito-docs/docs/source/lowlatencytxnsend.md

 2. If transaction space is constrained, implement post-transaction checks or add assertions in a separate tipping transaction to verify expected states.
 3. Exercise caution when sending tips as standalone transactions in bundles, as this may increase vulnerability to uncle bandit scenarios.

+> ⚠️ **Warning**
+> When tipping make sure to not use Address Lookup Tables for the tip accounts.
+Tips do not prioritize transactions for validators that are not Jito-Solana leaders, so tipping in these cases will be ineffective and a waste of money

 (tip-amount)=
 ### 🪙 Tip Amount